AdobeDocs/experience-manager-forms-cloud-service.en/help/introduction.md

 <!-- * **Emulators:** You can view an adaptive form in an in-built emulator.
 It helps you simulate how an adaptive form appears on different devices to an end user.
 It provides out-of-the-box options to simulate views for popular mobile devices, tablets, and desktop screen configurations. -->

-### Key cloud-native capabilities {#platform-capabilities}
+### Key capabilities {#platform-capabilities}

 AEM Forms as a Cloud Service provides several cloud-native capabilities that are an addition to standard AEM Forms features.
-The following table lists major cloud-native capabilities of AEM Forms as a Cloud Service:
+The following table lists major capabilities of AEM Forms as a Cloud Service:

 | Feature/Capability | AEM 6.5 Forms  | [!DNL AEM Forms] as a [!DNL Cloud Service] |
 |---|---|---|